pgimby/pjl-web/README.md

-##### _labItem.addSupportDoc(doc)
+##### _LabItem.addSupportDoc(doc)
-> Appends a new support document to an existing `_labItem` object's support document list.
+> Appends a new support document to an existing `_LabItem` object's support document list.
 Takes a valid document dictionary as an argument.
-The dictionary must have keys for "name" and "path"..
+The dictionary must have keys for "name" and "path".
 These may be empty strings but they must exist.

 ```
-db = labDB("../labDB.xml")
+db = LabDB("../labDB.xml")

 lab = db.getLab(idnum=0001)